 cd pagible

-sub-directory.
+The application will be available in the ./pagible sub-directory.
 Then, run this command within your Laravel application directory:

 composer req aimeos/pagible